boytchev/suica/docs/objects.md

 [<kbd><img src="../examples/snapshots/scorm.jpg" width="300"></kbd>](../examples/scorm.html)

-More information about Suica SCORM modules will be avaiable in [The collection of Suica SCORM modules](https://boytchev.github.io/scorm/).
+More information about Suica SCORM modules will be available in [The collection of Suica SCORM modules](https://boytchev.github.io/scorm/).

 #### scorm
 ```js